rage/java-programming/data/part-6/1-objects-within-objects.md

 Alla olevassa toteutuksessa palautetaan arvo `-1` mikäli kyydissä ei ole yhtäkään henkilöä.
 Pituuksien keskiarvoa laskevassa ohjelmassa luku `-1` on mahdoton, joten siitä voi päätellä ettei keskiarvoa ole voitu laskea. -->

 Let's now create a method for the amusement park ride that calculates the average height of the people currently on it.
-Average height can obtained by calculating the average from the persons on the ride -- the average is calculated by adding up the individual values and dividing that sum by the number of values.
+Average height can be obtained by calculating the average from the persons on the ride -- the average is calculated by adding up the individual values and dividing that sum by the number of values.

-The implementation underneath returns `-1` if not a single person is on the ride.
+The implementation underneath returns `-1` if there is not a single person on the ride.
 The result of `-1` is impossible in a program that calculates averages.
 Based on that, we can determine that the average could not have been calculated.

 <!-- ```java
 public class Huvipuistolaite {